 For the last couple of weeks I have been using a free online tracker to record what I eat and drink.
 I enter the quantities as spoon sizes, cups, or weight and the software calculates the percentage of calories coming from protein, fat, and carbohydrate.

 It also shows how many vitamin and mineral nutrients I’m getting from my meals, which is essential to know, too.

 I don’t want to lose weight, but I do want to have all the health benefits of the low-carb, healthy-fat lifestyle.
 So, I’ve set the counters to maintain my present weight and the tracker has helped me to see how many calories I need from protein, fat, and carbs each day to stay on the LCHF track.

 My brother wants to lose some weight, so he’s entered how much weight he wants to lose each week, and the programme helps him to adjust the food quantities to achieve his weight-loss goal.

 It’s very easy to use.
 At first you’re asked to enter details like your age, gender, height, activity level, and weight goal.
 After that, you’re good to go.

 Enter your food amounts each day and you’ll easily see if you’re on track.
 If you want, you can also enter things like blood pressure, pulse, weight, height, and any exercise you do.

-The tracker has been a really helpful tool for me to get started low-carb, high-fat.
-I had intended to use it just long enough to familiarise myself with the quantities of the various foods I eat, and from then on rely on the hand-eye method, but it’s so interesting to explore the effects of different foods, I’ll continue using it for quite a while yet.
+The tracker has been a really helpful tool for me to get started low-carb, healthy-fat.
+I had intended to use it just long enough to familiarise myself with the quantities of the various foods I eat, and from then on rely on the hand-eye method.
+I like data, and it’s so interesting to explore the values of different foods, I’ll continue using it.

 If you’re good at the hand-eye method, you don’t really need the tracker.
 If you’re not good at judging food quantities it will certainly help you get your new LCHF lifestyle off to a good start.